JDRedding/RDG-MFE-Q/_math/RDGA.md

 # Projection example
 # -------------------------------------------------------------------
 proj_P = eliminate(I_Inc, [xA, yA, xB, yB])   # should leave no constraint on P

+# Projection removes the line parameters, leaving constraints only on P.
+# For incidence, this yields an empty set (no constraint), as expected.
 ```

 ### Basic Q-Layer Checks (Γ-mode ready)